American Legion Post 218

 1007 East Third Street Washington, Missouri 636-239-4363

-All male descendants, adopted sons and stepsons of members of the American Legion, and such male descendents of veterans who died in service during WWI, WWII, the Korean War, the Vietnam War, Lebanon, Grenada, Panama, the Persian Gulf War, and the War on Terrorism, during the delimiting periods set forth in Article IV, Section 1, of the National Constitution of the American Legion, or who died subsequent to their honorable discharge from such service.
-Service eras are listed above.
+All male descendants, adopted sons and stepsons of members of the American Legion, and such male descendants of veterans who died in service during any time from April 6, 1917, to Nov.
+11, 1918, and from Dec.
+7, 1941, to a time to be later determined or who died subsequent to their honorable discharge from such service.

 American Legion Eligibility